Justin1904/sjsonl/README.md

 |45 GB |5min30s|  25min36s  |
 |21 GB |  27s  |   3min8s   |

 The start-up overhead after the index is built is pretty much negligible so I didn't measure them.
+So roughly, it'll be 5-6x faster start up for the first time you load a dataset, and subsequent loads will take negligible start up time.
+Ofc, to emphasize again, this is just a lazy loader so it reduces **start up overhead**, not I/O throughput.

 ## Roadmap